 Muzzle or Bark Collar — Which is Better?

 If you’re having issues with your dog constantly barking, never look to a muzzle as a solution.
-The purpose of a muzzle is to prevent a dog from biting; they are not intended, nor are they useful as anti-bark training tools.
+The purpose of a dog muzzle is to prevent biting; they are not intended, nor are they useful as anti-bark training tools.
 Bark collars on the other hand, may be a successful tool to get a dog to stop barking, although these devices have their pros and cons, which you can read about in our guide to bark collars.

 With advancements in technology, today’s bark collars come in various styles; static (shock), vibration, spray (citronella or lemon scent), and ultrasonic.
 When your dog barks, the collar emits an unpleasant stimulus that causes your dog to pause his barking.
 This moment allows you to reinforce your dog’s quiet behavior with a verbal command followed by a reward, like his favorite treat.
 When used with positive reinforcement, a bark collar can be effective at correcting your dog’s unwanted behavior — barking.